 In manufacturing, propolis is used as an ingredient in cosmetics.

 How does it work?Propolis seems to have activity against bacteria, viruses, and fungi.
 It might also have anti-inflammatory effects and help skin heal.

 Insufficient Evidence for

 - Canker sores.
 Early research shows that taking propolis by mouth daily for 6-13 months reduces canker sore outbreaks.

 - Cold sores.
-Early research shows that applying 3% propolis ointment five times daily might help improve healing time and reduce pain from cold sores.
+Early research shows that applying ointment containing 0.5% to 3% propolis five times daily improves healing time and reduce pain from cold sores.

 - Genital herpes.
 Early research shows that applying a 3% propolis ointment four times daily for 10 days might improve healing of lesions in people with genital herpes.
 Some research suggests that it might heal lesions faster and more completely than the conventional treatment 5% acyclovir ointment.